eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 * BaSyx AAS SM server *pulls* the current state from Eclipse Ditto via a *bridge* component, which Eclipse Basyx already provides.
   To integrate the bridge, the BaSyx SM-server component has a delegation feature, where the user can configure an SME with an endpoint to which the server delegates incoming requests.
   The configured endpoint can reference the bridge that then retrieves the actual data from Ditto and applies transformation logic.
-* Eclipse Ditto *pushes* the latest updates to a BaSyx SM server For this approach, we configure Eclipse Ditto to notify the BaSyx SM server about any change to the relevant Things.
+* Eclipse Ditto *pushes* the latest updates to a BaSyx SM server.
+  For this approach, we configure Eclipse Ditto to notify the BaSyx SM server about any change to the relevant Things.
 During the creation of the notification message, Ditto applies a payload mapping to transform the data into the AAS format.
 The BaSyx SM server then caches the received submodel element and responds directly to the requests by the users.

 {% include image.html file="blog/2024-02-15-integrating-ditto-ass-basyx/push.svg" alt="Push approach sequence" max-width=1000 %}